alexandria redmon

 How it Started

 Ever since the early pre-release demos of GPT-4V, imaginations have run wild with what sorts of magical new things we'll be able to build with it.
-The implications of the technology for vision based user experience can't be understated - what once took a dedicated team of specialists a substantial amount of time and resources can now be done with even greater proficiency and detail with a trivial call to a multimodal LLM.
+The implications of the technology for vision based user experience can't be overstated - what once took a dedicated team of specialists a substantial amount of time and resources can now be done with even greater proficiency and detail with a trivial call to a multimodal LLM.
 I wanted to explore what they were capable of without spinning up create-react-app or create-next-app frontends for every idea and truly explore what Ethan Mollick calls the jagged frontier (i.e. the line between what this tech is and isn't capable of which can shift rapidly even among seemingly adjacent or comparable domains and tasks).

 The Multitool